-MAKE-UP POLICY
+MAKE-UP POLICY Assignments/Hours

-Assignments

 Prism encourages students who miss in-class assignments to seek make-up assignments from their instructors.
 Make-up work must be completed before the beginning of the following academic term.
 Students that fail to make up missed work will receive zero for the assignment and the subsequent grade calculated at the end of the academic term.

-In general, all make-up tests must be completed on the next school day, unless circumstances prevent the student from doing so.
-Students who still have uncompleted assignments or tests on the last day of a course may receive a grade of Incomplete and be required to complete the required assignments/tests before beginning the following academic term.
-All make-up work may be subject to a grade reduction and noted limits for make-up work as explained in each course syllabus.
+To qualify for make-up time, a student must request it in writing no later than 3 business days after the date of the time requested.
+Thereafter, the student is responsible to arrange for make-up work with the faculty member so that it is submitted within 10 days thereafter, unless otherwise permitted by the faculty member.
+However, students who still have uncompleted assignments or tests on the last day of a course may receive a grade of Incomplete and be required to complete the required assignments/tests before beginning the following academic term.
+All make-up work may be subject to a grade reduction and any noted limits for make-up work as explained in each course syllabus.